 This unit is available in odd numbered years only.

 Astrophysics is the investigation of the Universe.
 It enables us to study the behaviour of matter in extreme environments that cannot be replicated on Earth.
-Atmospheric physics plays an important role in understanding weather and climate systems.
-In this unit you will study the solar system, stars, stellar evolution, collapsed objects such as white dwarfs, neutron stars and black holes, galactic structure, galaxies, active galaxy nuclei, and the cosmic background radiation.
+In this unit you will study the solar system, stars, stellar evolution, collapsed objects such as white dwarfs, neutron stars and black holes, galactic structure, galaxies, active galactic nuclei, galaxy clusters, and the cosmic background radiation.

 |Faculty/School||College of Sciences and Engineering